SanderTrap/learn-apache-camel/README.md

-# learncamel-boilerplate
+# learn-camel-transform-bindy
-This is a repo which holds the boiler plate code for the apache camel projects.
+This is a repo which holds the Camel Routes for transforming with Bindy.